 - Clean fluid with no odor – Fluid that is completely clean and has little to no odor means your transmission is probably working great and should be serviced at the regularly scheduled time.

 - Slightly brown with slightly burnt odor – A deepening color and burnt odor indicate the fluid is starting to burn and needs to be serviced.
 A complete fluid exchange is recommended as soon as possible.

 - Brown with deeply burnt odor – Your fluid is burnt and you will likely experience transmission problems soon if you are not already.
 A transmission repair is likely in your future.

 - Black and an awful burnt odor – The fluid is completely burnt and your transmission may be in deplorable condition.
 It is highly likely your transmission is in need of repair, as it is too late for a preventative maintenance service.

 Many of the most common problems manual transmission drivers face deal with the clutch.
+Hard shifting is one of the top three problems with transmissions or it can almost always be narrowed down to a problem with the clutch.
 If a clutch slips or sticks, or if you have trouble getting into gear, it may indicate that your clutch needs to be replaced.
 In some cases, the clutch master or slave cylinder may need to be replaced instead, which is a smaller, more cost-friendly job.
 Additionally, just like with automatic transmissions, fluid leaks can cause serious problems with the entire system.